adigunstella/Airline_Flight_Data_Analysis/README.md

 To build an interactive Excel dashboard that summarizes airline flight data and answers key business questions such as:
 - Which airline is most booked and generates the most revenue?
 - How do passengers split between Business and Economy class?
-- ﻿What are the most referred flight times
+- ﻿What are the most preferred flight times
 - How common are direct versus connecting flights?
 - ﻿How does revenue vary by airline and class?